The 5-minute daily follow-up routine that closes more deals

 Step 1: Open your "Today" view every morning

 Before checking emails or DMs, open your follow-up list.
 It's your number one priority.
-If you start with something else, follow-ups slip through the cracks.
+If you start with something else, follow-ups slip through the cracks β the inbox always has something more "urgent" to offer.

 Your "Today" view shows only leads whose next action date is today or overdue.
 No noise.
 No distraction.
 Just the people who need your attention right now.